+The full account of this lifetime is told in the Maha-Ummagga Jataka (#546), while the Panca-Pandita Jataka only relates this single incident from that story.

 The Bodhisatta was once a king’s advisor.
-The full account of this lifetime is told in the Maha-Ummagga Jataka (#546) while the Panca-Pandita Jataka only relates this single incident from that story.

-Senaka, the king’s chief advisor, was jealous of the Bodhisatta and wanted him dead.
-Senaka asked the Bodhisatta whether it was ever okay to share a secret, and the Bodhisatta answered no. Knowing King Vedeha would disagree with this, Senaka told the king the Bodhisatta was a traitor and to prove it he should ask the Bodhisatta who secrets should be shared with.
-The next time the five advisors came together, the king asked each of them this question.
+Senaka, King Vedeha’s chief advisor, was jealous of the Bodhisatta and wanted him dead.
+Senaka asked him whether it was ever okay to share a secret, and the Bodhisatta answered no. Knowing King Vedeha would disagree with this, Senaka told him the Bodhisatta was a traitor, and to prove it, he should ask the Bodhisatta who secrets should be shared with.
+The next time all five of his advisors came together, the king asked each of them this question.

 In the Lifetime of the Buddha

-One day some of the Buddha’s disciples were discussing his supreme wisdom.
-In particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
-When the Buddha heard them talking about it, he told them this story so they knew he’d had perfect knowledge in the past too.
+One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
+When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.